riblidezso/isomut/README.md

 	- no gaps are found closer than a given radius
 - 3, For efficient proximal indel induced false positive SNV filtering, IsoMut repeats the the above for the suspected SNVs without the -B flag.

 ---

+### Potential problems:

+- The samples have higher than 1000 per base read coverage.
+In this case our default settings might not use all the reads in the bam files.
+We call samtools with the --max-depth 1000 argument, to prevent possible memory issues with very large read depths.
+If you want to use all the reads, please change the SAMTOOLS_MAX_DEPTH variable at the beggining of isomut_wrappers.py to a number which is higher than highest coverage in any of the samples, and be careful with the memory usage.
+- Number of samples is higher than 1000.
+We do not recommend using that many samples, but in this case please redefine MAXSAMPLE in the beggining of isomut_lib.h to a number high enough.
+Also please watch out for the potential implications of samtools mpileup memory usage if the overall coverage will be higher than 1M reads.

+---